FinnMidd/DBSchema-Challenges/Solutions/C2 - Hotel/solution.md

   - Invoice ID (Foreign Key to Invoices)
   - Service ID (Foreign Key to Services)

-## Views
+## Queries &  Views

 ### 1. TotalCost

-- A view to check the total cost of reservations and services ordered by the guests.
+- A query to check the total cost of reservations and services ordered by the guests.
 - Includes information on reservations and information on purchased services.

 ### 2. RoomOccupancy